 STATE BOARD FOR VOCATIONAL EDUCATION - Several scholarships from this source are made available every year for high school graduates interested in any of the occupational preparatory classes.
 They cover tuition and fees, except Student Union Building, Activity and Insurance Fees, for three quarters.
 They are awarded on the recommendation of the principal, counselor or teachers.
-Scholarship recipients must have had some training in either industrial arts, home economics or business, must be capable of learning a skilled trade, and must have a scholarship average of at least "C," and must be a resident of Utah.
+Scholarship recipients must have had some training in either industrial arts, home economics or business, must be capable of learning a skilled trade, and must have a scholarship average of at least "C."